mincong-h/mincong-h.github.io/_posts/2017-02-09-configuring-intellij-for-nuxeo.md

   src="{{ site.url }}/assets/20170209-final-view.png"
   alt="IntelliJ - Final view" />

 This part is optional.
+If you wish to work with add-ons, you need to integrate them as Maven modules: in the project view, expand the `addons` folder, right click its `pom.xml`, click _"Add as Maven Project"_.

+This part is optional.
 If you want to improve the performance of IntelliJ, you can customize the VM options.
 Click _Help_ > _Edit Custom VM Options..._.
 If there's no existing configuration file, IntelliJ will help you to create one.